Leo24dotcom/legu/README.md

 <br>

 Troubleshooting
-- Search Bar issues
+- Clicking on champion cards calling api every time causing slower loading times
 - Situation
-    - Search bar filter not working when switching class tabs
-    - When switching tabs, the filter would not be applied
-  - Root Cause analysis
-    - Would instantiate found list to the overall list every time search bar was used
+  - Clicking on an individual champion card called both loadlore and lordabilities everytime even if flutter cached the details
 - Solution
-    - Implemented Search Controller and ran the filter function on the text
-    - No longer instantiated the found list to the overall list
--
+  - Implemented a check on the main api call that checked if said data was already loaded

 # legu